 Technical Stack

-• ChromaDB — persistent local vector store (21,959 chunks across 257 videos)
+• ChromaDB — persistent local vector store (28,692 transcript chunks across 299 videos + a versioned 7,362-facet GAMMA collection)

-• intfloat/multilingual-e5-large — embeddings, CPU
+• intfloat/multilingual-e5-large — embeddings for both corpora, CPU

-• Ollama (qwen3:0.6b) — local answer generation, CPU
+• Ollama (qwen3:0.6b) — local answer generation and bounded query rewriting, CPU

 • faster-whisper (large-v3) — batched GPU transcription with word timestamps